 - 1. Draw two lines about 15 cm apart down the middle of the cardboard.
 This represents a river. - 2.
 Use toothpicks and glue to build a bridge across the river.
-Your bridge must be at least 5 cm high at the middle of the river, and you cannot use any supports in the middle of the river-only on the sides. - 3.
-Let your bridge dry completely, then set the paper cup on the middle of it.
+Your bridge must be at least 5 cm high in the middle of the river, and you cannot use any supports in the middle of the river-only on the sides. - 3.
+Let your bridge dry completely, then set the paper cup in the middle.
 Add coins or marbles to the cup. - 4.
 How many can your bridge support before it collapses?